 Covered by a layer of mucous membrane and connective tissues, the sphenopalatine ganglion can be accessed for treatment via topical application or through an injection of medication.

-For the procedure, you will lie down on your back, extending your neck.
-Then you will open your nose, like you are taking in a deep breath of air through your nose.
+The procedure is done inpatient at the Portland Pain and Spine clinic, you will lie down on your back, extending your neck.
+Then you will open your nose like you are taking in a deep breath of air through your nose.

 Your doctor will look in your nostrils for any visible tumors or polyps, and to check for any septal deviation before beginning.